awsdocs/amazon-redshift-developer-guide/doc_source/load-from-host-steps-retrieve-key-and-ips.md

    You will use the IP addresses in Step 3 to configure the host to accept the connection from Amazon Redshift\.
 Depending on what type of host you connect to and whether it is in a VPC, you will use either the public IP addresses or the private IP addresses\.

-To retrieve the cluster public key and cluster node IP addresses for your cluster using the Amazon Redshift CLI, execute the describe\-clusters command\.
+To retrieve the cluster public key and cluster node IP addresses for your cluster using the Amazon Redshift CLI, run the describe\-clusters command\.

 For example: